DKNazar/dknazar.github.io/index.md

 <h3 align="center"> About me </h3>

 Games and graphics programmer, with Bachelor of Arts and Computer Science in game design and development.
 Currently working on [Origami Ninja Star](https://dknazar.github.io/origami-ninja-star/).
-Received the highest achieving graduate prize for 2018.
+Received the highest achieving graduate prize, worked in industry for many years as a graphics programmer, making my own game.
 Experienced in cross-platform engine development, graphics/shader programming, and game design.

 <h2 align="center"> Portfolio </h2>
 <hr>